Info & Rules

 Individual event results

-In a standart race, there will be two options to determine the top 16 or 32 riders, these being either 2 time trial runs with electronic time tracking or the “groups and points” system.
+In a standart race, there will be two options to determine the top 16 or 32 riders, these being either 2 TT runs with electronic time tracking or the GAP system.
 After the qualifications, these riders will be divided into brackets and will race heads up in groups of 4 (or 8 people).

 If time allows, the event organizer can set up lower bracket finals for the eliminated riders, if there is no time to run the lower bracket finals, the positions will be determined by their qualifying round results.